-A T-DROP member continues to work, but does not accrue retirement benefits.
+A T-DROP member continues to work, but does not accrue additional retirement benefits and does not make member contributions.
 A reduced benefit is paid into the T-DROP account (see pages C-3 and C-4) during T-DROP participation.
 Deposits to T-DROP cease at 10 years of T-DROP participation.
-T-DROP participants may continue in covered employment after 10 years of participation, but do not accumulate additional service credit or make member contributions.
-ATRS receives full employer contributions on behalf of these people.
+ATRS receives full employer contributions on behalf of T-DROP participants.

-Active, TDROP and Return to Work Members as of June 30, 2018
+Active, T-DROP and Return to Work Members as of June 30, 2020